eaglezoli/obsidian/MAAP/Assessment Design & Feedback (EDM126)/Feedback – Assignment Brief.md

 Dear Redjan
 Thank you for sharing your assessment brief.
 I have had a read through and I really like how it is structured and written.
 It is clear to the reader what the task is.
 The task seems quite fun, engaging and interesting to complete.
 I liked how you made reference to the real world and how this task will help them apply theory to a real world task and how you specifically refer to LOs.
 I enjoyed reading the scenario and you set it up really well for the student to imagine how that real world might look and what sort of tasks they might be given in employment.
 You have mentioned an option for students who can't submit in the way you propose offering some accessibility.
 I thought your structure using numbered headings and subheadings was helpful for students to see how it all fit together.
-You start at 3) with a clear one line of instruction, it would match better and read more clearly if 4) and 5) also start with an instruction
+You start at 3) with a clear one line of instruction, it would match better and read more clearly if 4) and 5) also start with an **instruction**
-I wasn't sure who this task was for, is it BSC, MSC what year group - perhaps you can add this in?
+I wasn't sure **who** this task was for, is it BSC, MSC what year group - perhaps you can add this in?
-I also think students will always get in a muddle when choices are given and wonder if it would be much clearer if you bold the choices and add OR in capitals or something that brings their attention to the fact that that section is a choice.
+I also think students will always get in a muddle when **choices** are given and wonder if it would be much clearer if you bold the choices and add OR in capitals or something that brings their attention to the fact that that section is a choice.
-I think you need to mention how students are allowed to use AI if at all.
-And although you have mentioned what happens after marking, it might help students know how the assignment is marked (anonymously?)
+I think you need to mention how students are allowed to use **AI** if at all.
+And although you have mentioned what happens after marking, it might help students know how the assignment is **marked** (anonymously?)
-The criteria is very clear, I wonder if you would also include how to get a distinction versus a pass?
+The criteria is very clear, I wonder if you would also include how to get a **distinction** versus a **pass**?